amcoder/Curse.RestProxy/README.md

 ### Post Data

 The API only accepts post data in `application/json` format.
-The following header must be on the request:
+The following header must be on all POST requests:

 	Content-Type: application/json